 Around your house, be sure to keep tall grass mowed to discourage ticks from setting up camp in your yard.
 Pet-approved insecticides may be used on your lawn to control ticks, but their benefits may be short-lived since some ticks spend part of their lifecycle underground, safely away from any treatment.

 There are many treatments available to help keep your dog safe from ticks:

-Sprays.
-A bit more work, sprays require that you cover all areas of the body.
+A bit more work, tick sprays require that you cover all areas of the body.
 Be careful around eyes and ears; it’s best to spray a cotton ball and dab the solution around those areas.

-Shampoos and dips.
-Shampoos and dips may have some residual benefit but are most often used for a dog already infested with ticks.
+Shampoos and dips may have some residual benefit, but are most often used for a dog already infested with ticks.
 Work up a good lather across the entire body, and leave it on for at least ten minutes.

-Collars.
-Tick collars can be effective, but they may not be useful for a dog that likes to swim — they become less effective after getting wet.
+Tick collars can be effective, but they may not be useful for a dog who likes to swim, as they become less effective after getting wet.
 Read directions carefully to see how long the collar remains active.